georgiagracetully/georgiagracetully.github.io/_pages/about.md

 I'm a second year graduate student at Stanford University.

-My research interests are in using Machine Learning to understand and predict the structure and behavior of biochemical systems.
-I am currently rotating in [The Greenleaf Lab](https://greenleaf.stanford.edu/people).
+In [The Greenleaf Lab](https://greenleaf.stanford.edu/people), I am using high-throughput microarray DNA aptamer binding data to predict the chemical composition of solutions.
+Going forward I want to use this data to predict and design aptamers for biosensing applications.